imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   I had the original figure somewhere but have misplaced it, so I sketched what the smooth landscape looks like from memory.
 When I get more spare time I'll recreate this.
 </details>

-While this landscape is not convex, if you apply sufficient smoothing to it, it becomes easy to solve for most RL algorithms.
-This stochastic smoothing is what has enabled RL to do what classical control hasn't been able to for decades.
-All cyclic tasks I've seen exhibit good convexity after smoothing.
+While the landscape is not convex, sufficient stochastic smoothing transforms it into a shape that most RL algorithms can handle effectively.
+This smoothing is one of the key factors enabling RL to tackle problems that classical control methods have struggled with for decades.
+In my experience, all cyclic tasks exhibit improved convexity after smoothing.

 What can RL not do?